JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 Our first (albeit small) saving become apparent: at the cost of 12 extra bytes in the meshlet metadata, we save 3 bits per vertex position due to no longer needing a bit for the sign for each of the X/Y/Z values, as `[0, max - min]` is never going to contain any negative numbers.
 We technically now only need a hypothetical `f31` per axis.

-However, there's a another trick we can perform.
+However, there's another trick we can perform.
 If we take the ceiling of the log2 of a range of floating point values `ceil(log2(max - min + 1))`, we get the minimum number of bits we need to store any value in that range.
 Rather than storing meshlet vertex positions as a list of `vec3<f32>`s, we could instead store them as a packed list of bits (a bitstream).

 E.g. if we determine that we need 4/7/3 bits for the X/Y/Z ranges of the meshlet, we could store a list of bits where bits 0..4 are for vertex 0 axis X, bits 4..11 are for vertex 0 axis Y, bits 11..14 are for vertex 0 axis Z, bits 14..18 are for vertex 1 axis X, bits 18..25 are for vertex 1 axis Y, etc.

 Again we can store the bit size (as a `u8`) for each of the X/Y/Z axis within the meshlet's metadata, at a cost of 3 extra bytes.
-We'll use this later in our shaders to figure out how many bits to read from the bistream for each of the meshlet's vertices.
+We'll use this later in our shaders to figure out how many bits to read from the bitstream for each of the meshlet's vertices.

 In practice, if you try this out as-is, you're probably going to end up with fairly large bit sizes per axis, and not actually save any space vs using `vec3<f32>`.
 This is due to the large amount of precision we have in our vertex positions (a full `f32`), which leads to a lot of precision needed in the range, and therefore a large bit size.